 A chelate of magnesium and the amino acid taurine, magnesium taurate can help improve insulin sensitivity and cardiovascular health.
 Magnesium taurate is only 9% elemental magnesium, but taurine’s synergistic properties improve its health benefits.

 Magtein (Magnesium threonate) combines magnesium with the vitamin C metabolite L-threonate.
 Developed by researchers at MIT, Magtein (MgT) is one of the most exciting new forms of magnesium, with clinically proven cognitive benefits.
 This is the only form of magnesium that has been shown to cross the blood brain barrier.I hope this information makes it easier to select the most efficacious method of increasing magnesium levels.
 With over 300 enzymatic and biochemical reactions in the body dependent on it, magnesium is critical for achieving optimum health.

 Health Disclaimer.
 Copyright ©2017-2019.
+First published in July 2017, latest revision in July 2019.
 Nathan Zassman is a trained nutrition practitioner and the owner of Aviva Natural Health Solutions.